 The idea here is not to change their minds but to get them to question what they believe.
 Don’t be surprised if you find this leads to a discussion about what they hate or makes them angry.
-The source of these emotions is what drives all bias and prejudice.
+The source of these emotions drives all bias and prejudice.

 The second thing we need to deal with is our Ego.
 Our personality likes to control what we think to maintain control.
-If we are to see things differently, we need to understand our self-talk and remove any negative scripts.
+If we are to see things differently, we need to understand our self-talk and remove harmful scripts.
 The Enneagram of Personality is the best tool for finding the default self-talk scripts for your personality type.
 Your personality isn’t a bad thing.
 It’s a necessary tool of consciousness, but few people learn when to turn it off.

-This is a rather simple strategy, but it’s hard to implement.
+It may seem like a relatively simple strategy, but it’s hard to implement.
 That’s because routines run our lives.
-Routines make things easier.
+The autopilot mode makes things easier.
 We don’t have to think consciously about what we need to do.
-But routines make it easy to slip into bad habits.
+But patterns make it easy to slip into bad habits.
 If we want to see things differently, we need to start with ourselves.

 Two everyday bad habits come from the conveniences of our modern society.
 The first is the hypnotic effect of being entertained.
-When we are entertained we lose ourselves, we lose time.
-This is a waste of opportunities within life.
-The second common bad habit is reducing our social interaction with people who have a different point of view.
+When we are engaged, we lose ourselves, and we lose time.
+It’s a waste of opportunities within life.
+The second bad habit is filtering our social interaction through electronic media.

 Dr. Dyer (1) tells us to change the way we look at things.
 But, how do you change the way you look at things?
 It takes just three steps.
 The first step is always the hardest one.
 But trust me, you’ll soon find that it was worthwhile.

 First ― Limit TV and Internet